 Final Thoughts on Keeping Healthy on a Cruise

-So far cruises that have returned have had limited cases with the new protocols in place.
-Hopefully by the time that cruises resume in the United States, vaccines will be widely and easily available.
-Being vaccinated combined with the new procedures such as testing should make cruising as safe — if not safer — than being in a crowd at a sporting event or concert.
+So far cruises that have returned have had limited cases with the new protocols in place, although new variants may raise concern among those at risk of illness.
+That said, being vaccinated combined with the new protocols should make cruising as safe — if not safer — than being in a crowd at a sporting event or concert.

 Financial Risk to Booking and Taking a Cruise